This hemp heart oatmeal recipe is the best creamy keto-friendly porridge recipe to start the day!

 This is my favorite option because you can control the texture.

-First, add all the dry ingredients to a saucepan, stir well to combine.
+First, add all the dry ingredients to a saucepan, and stir well to combine.
 Then, whisk in liquid ingredients and place the saucepan on the stove over medium heat.

 Stir constantly with a spoon until bubbles forms on the side.
 Keep cooking and stirring for 3-4 minutes.
 The seeds will absorb the liquid in the saucepan and thicken.